-The library was built entirely with private donations, and costs of construction are estimated at $60 million.
-Each year, over 300,000 visitors come to view the archives, and ranks consistently as one of the most visited libraries.
+The library was built entirely with private donations, and construction costs are estimated at $60 million.
+Each year, over 300,000 visitors view the archives and consistently rank one of the most visited libraries.

-The montage “Citizen Governor” is a gallery offering footage of 1964 “A Time for Choosing” speech during his years as governor.
-On display is the 1965 Ford Mustang used during his first gubernatorial campaign, and the desk he used as governor.
+The montage “Citizen Governor” is a gallery offering footage of the 1964 “A Time for Choosing” speech during his years as governor.
+On display is the 1965 Ford Mustang used during his first gubernatorial campaign and the desk he used as governor.

-News footage of the assassination attempt on Reagan by John Hinckley in 1981 is available, the 1980 and 1984 presidential campaigns are also highlighted, and his inauguration suit and a table from the White House Situation Room are available to view.
-Information about the proposed Strategic Defense Initiative and “Star Wars” help us to understand the tensions our leader faced head-on while bringing down the Soviet Union and ending the Cold War.
+News footage of the assassination attempt on Reagan by John Hinckley in 1981 is available.
+The 1980 and 1984 presidential campaigns are also highlighted, and his inauguration suit and a table from the White House Situation Room are available to view.
+Information about the proposed Strategic Defense Initiative and “Star Wars” helped us understand the tensions our leader faced head-on while bringing down the Soviet Union and ending the Cold War.

-One of the most interesting displays is a full-scale replica of the Oval Office, giving an average American a chance to step inside the office of the world’s leader for a moment.
+One of the most impressive displays is a full-scale replica of the Oval Office, giving an average American a chance to step into the office of the world’s leader for a moment.
 Other offerings focus on Reagan’s ranch, the presidential retreat at Camp David, and his beloved First Lady Nancy Reagan, who stood by his side until his passing.

-A 90,000-square-foot hangar serves is home to the Boeing 707 aircraft known as Air Force One.
-This particular model as served its duty for six other presidents from 1973–2001, including Richard Nixon during his second term, Gerald Ford, Jimmy Carter, George H.W.
-Bush, Bill Clinton, and George W. Bush before its retirement from service.
+A 90,000-square-foot hangar serves as home to the Boeing 707 aircraft known as Air Force One.
+This particular model had performed its duty for six other presidents from 1973–2001, including Richard Nixon during his second term, Gerald Ford, Jimmy Carter, George H.W.
+Bush, Bill Clinton, and George W. Bush before it retired.

-Boeing disassembled the plane and transported it to the library in pieces as part of an initiative called “Operation Homeward Bound”.
-When construction of the pavilion was completed, the plane was reassembled and restored to museum quality, then placed on 25-foot pedestals.
+Boeing disassembled the plane and transported it to the library in pieces as part of an initiative called “Operation Homeward Bound.”
+When the pavilion construction was completed, the aircraft was reassembled and restored to museum quality, then placed on 25-foot pedestals.
 It was presented for dedication on October 24, 2005.

 Also housed within the hangar are the 1984 presidential parade limousine, a 1982 Los Angeles Police Department police car and two 1980s police motorcycles, and a 1986 Secret Service vehicle.
-One of the most interesting displays you will ever see is the original O’Farrell’s pub from the Republic of Ireland where President and Mrs. Reagan visited in June 1984.
+One of the most exciting displays you will ever see is the original O’Farrell’s pub from the Republic of Ireland, where President and Mrs. Reagan visited in June 1984.
 A whole pub is on display!

-Regardless of political views, the Ronald Reagan Presidential Library and Center for Public Affairs is a must see.
-It offers a fascinating look into the life of a president and the amazing responsibilities of the position.
-There is enough fun stuff to keep the kids entertained while parents enjoy the more thought provoking items.
+Regardless of political views, the Ronald Reagan Presidential Library and Center for Public Affairs must-see.
+It offers a fascinating look into the life of a president and the extraordinary responsibilities of the position.
+There is enough fun stuff to keep the kids entertained while parents enjoy more thought-provoking items.